yrsh1/yrsh1/README.md

 - 🌱 I’m currently learning Web Development.
 - 👯 I’m looking to collaborate on GitHub.
 - 🤔 I’m looking for help with Developer.
-- 💬 Ask me about
+- 💬 Ask me about something!
 - 📫 How to reach me: 1tizsutsush1@gmail.com
-- 😄 Pronouns: yoshi
+- 😄 Pronouns: yoshi.
 - ⚡ Fun fact: I am textrovert.